|

 Jump to

-the Ambro's gallery at the bottom of the page
+the tintype's gallery at the bottom of the page

-The tintype has been invented by a french - Adolphe Alexandre Martin
+has been invented in 1853 by a French researcher - Adolphe Alexandre

 of plate engravers.